mongodb/laravel-mongodb/README.md

     }

-*You can also specify the connection name in the model by changing the `connection` attribute.*
+*You can also specify the connection name in the model by changing the `connection` property.*

 Everything else works just like the original Eloquent model.
 Read more about the Eloquent on http://laravel.com/docs/eloquent